Riptawr/RoboND-Kinematics-Project/writeup.md

     return theta1, theta2, theta3
 ```

-The wrist center position is calculated in a similar fashion:
+The wrist center position and orientation are calculated as follows:

 ```python
 def get_joints_4_6(rot_matrix):